View the Academic Calendar

 - Heather will then report the case to the university’s Student Health Center’s COVID-19 hotline at (803) 576-8511.
 As a part of this reporting process, Heather will provide the center with the student’s respective schedule and cell number.
 Law school students have been clearly informed that they should also contact the COVID-19 hotline themselves; however, alerting Heather of the situation will ensure reporting adherence.

-- Within hours of initially receiving the report, a university COVID-19 contact tracer will establish contact with the student in order to perform contact tracing.
-Based on their findings, contact tracers will contact individuals they deem at-risk for exposure and require them to quarantine and/or recommend that they schedule an appointment for testing, as necessary.
+- A university COVID-19 contact tracer will establish contact with the student in order to perform contact tracing per their protocols.
 The contact tracing process is completely managed at the university level.
 Determinations regarding those who are deemed at-risk of exposure due to potential interaction with an infected individual are made at the discretion of the university’s contact tracers.
 Students are not required to self-report their illness to anyone other than the university’s COVID-19 hotline.
 At this time, we have not been made aware of the collection of any aggregate data that will be shared with the units as it relates to overall rate of infection.
 Should this change, we will notify all students immediately.
 Please remember that both students and employees continue to have a right to healthcare privacy.

 - If the student has selected in-person modality or reports that they have physically entered the building at any point, Heather will call Environmental Health & Safety to verify whether any enhanced cleaning is required.
 The determination as to whether enhanced cleaning is necessary will be made at the sole discretion of Facilities and/or the Environmental Health and Safety office.